 I am a certified North American Menopause Practicitioner so I am comfortable evaluating and treating hormone problems.
 I use biologically identical agents to manage menopausal symptoms if hormone treatment is indicated.
 I work in conjunction with your regular healthcare team.

 As a psychiatrist, the mood and cognitive effects of hormones on women is crucial to evaluate.
-That's why I am one of the handful of psychiatrists in the country to devote the effort to becoming expert in women's hormone issues by being credentialed as a North American Menopause Practicitioner for over 10 years.
-This required extensive training and testing to earn this title.
+That's why I am one of the handful of psychiatrists in the country that has devoted the effort to becoming an expert in women's hormone issues by being credentialed as a North American Menopause Practicitioner for over 10 years.
+Extensive training and testing were required to earn this title.